Clubs and Organizations

 MSA is a non-political, faith-based organization dedicated to uniting the Muslim community at Park University through a variety of religious and social events.
 The organization sponsors lectures, forums, workshops, and social events to promote community, awareness, and education among Muslims and non-Muslims of the University community.

-REVIVE, associated with Campus Crusade for Christ, exists to help students to learn about and know God, grow in their relationship with Christ, help develop mature spiritual leaders and to connect with other Christians and non-Christians on campus.
-Meetings are held every Thursday at 7:00pm in the McCoy Meetin House.
+Revive is associated with The Clay Platte Baptist Association, exists to help students to learn about and know God, grow in their relationship with Christ, help develop mature spiritual leaders and to connect with other Christians and non-Christians on campus.

 ACM is an educational and professional computing student chapter belonging to the National Organization of ACM.
 By providing a professional and informative structure, ACM members gain added specialized experience not found in the classroom.
 Additionally, students socialize with professionals in the community, giving them an opportunity to promote their career.
 The organization encourages participation, volunteering, social networking, and communication skills.
 Meetings are held every Wednesday from 11:00-12:00pm in Science Hall 016.